imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-sheep.md

 - **Desperation and fear**: It can reflect a fear of changes in your life or the fear of getting caught in a routine.
 - **Getting carried away by others**: It indicates that you sometimes put aside your own interests for others.
 It is important to keep your calm and not allow solidarity to exhaust you.

-This article is merely informative; at Dream Insights we do not have the power to make a diagnosis or recommend a treatment.
+This article is merely informative; at AnalyzeMyDream we do not have the power to make a diagnosis or recommend a treatment.
 We invite you to go to a psychologist to treat your particular case.

 ### Bibliography